Resonant or asymmetric: The status of sub-GeV dark matter: Constraints and likelihoods

 \subsection{Accelerator experiments}

 As discussed in section~\ref{sec:decays}, we focus our analysis on parameter regions where the dark photon decays almost exclusively into pairs of DM particles.
 Constraints on this scenario can come from two types of experiments: searches for missing energy and searches for the scattering of DM particles produced in the dark photon decays.
 Figure~\ref{fig:beam_dumps} shows the 90 \% C.L. exclusion bounds from LSND~\cite{LSND:2001akn,deNiverville:2011it}, MiniBooNE electron and nucleon scattering~\cite{PhysRevD.98.112004}, NA64~\cite{NA64:2023wbi} and BaBar~\cite{BaBar:2017tiz} for a complex scalar DM candidate with an {example benchmark choice} of model parameters.
 These exclusion bounds are shown from both previous literature results (dashed) and from using the interpolations and scaling techniques implemented in this work (solid).
 The rest of this section describes these experiments in detail.
+Note that we do not consider the recent MicroBooNE analysis~\cite{MicroBooNECollaboration:2023kmx}, which employs a convolutional neural network and therefore cannot easily be reinterpreted in our context.
+For similar reasons, we also do not include the first results from the COHERENT experiment~\cite{COHERENT:2021pvd}.